Conshohocken Rowing Center

 The Problem: The proposed build site for the Conshohocken Rowing Center had numerous soil issues.
 Due to its proximity to the river, the soil was variant and wet, and it also contained a substantial amount of concrete and fill.
 The planners and builders contacted Ram Jack Tri-States about the new construction project to provide a firm foundation on which to build a structure, concrete decks, a loading ramp, and dock stabilizers.

-Propsed Solution: After reviewing the building plans, analyzing the build site, and performing an analysis of the soil, Ram Jack Tri-States proposed the use of multi-helix galvanized piles to stabilize the soil and prevent issues which was sure to become a beautiful building.
+Propsed Solution: After reviewing the building plans, analyzing the build site, and performing an analysis of the soil, Ram Jack Tri-States proposed the use of multi-helix galvanized piles to support the soil and prevent issues which was sure to become a beautiful building.
 Each of the piles would be strategically placed to maximize support to the to-be-built foundation in order to ensure the structural integrity of the structure.

 Outcome: Over the course of two months, the professionals at Ram Jack Tri-States worked in close communication with the construction site manager in phases that corresponded with the construction schedule.
 Eventually, one-hundred seventy (170) 2 7/8 in. multi-helix galvanized piles were installed to an average depth of 22 ft., providing solid ground on which to complete the structure and corresponding facilities.